 If the Search & Filters panel is not displayed, click the icon to expand it.

 USM Anywhere includes several filters displayed by default.

-Scroll down to the Data Source Plugin filter and select Forensics and Response App to display only those events on the page.
+Scroll down to the Data Source Plugin filter and select AT&T Cybersecurity Forensics and Response App to display only those events on the page.